-Net assets of governmental activities increased \$94,374 in 2005 and \$59,950 in 2004.
-The fund most affected by the increase in cash and cash equivalents in 2005 was the General Fund, which realized the greatest increase in intergovernmental revenue in 2005.
-In 2004, the Gasoline tax fund was most affected by the increase in cash and cash equivalents due to a decrease in public works expenditures.
+Net assets of governmental activities decreased \$71,254.
+The fund most affected by the decrease in cash and cash equivalents was the Miscellaneous Capital Project Fund, which saw the greatest increase in capital outlay in 2005.

 The Township's general receipts are primarily property taxes and grants and entitlements not restricted to specific programs.
-These receipts represent respectively 25 and 24 percent of the total cash received for governmental activities during the year.
-Property and gasoline tax receipts for 2005 changed compared to 2004 as the cost of gasoline at the pumps.
-Property taxes have remained about the same within the township.
+These receipts represent 14 percent and 33 percent, respectively, of the total cash received for governmental activities during the year.
+Property tax receipts for 2005 changed very little compared to 2004 as development within the Township has slowed.
+However, General Fund intergovernmental revenue receipts were up \$145,967 due to receipts from estate taxes being unusually substantial, 17 percent of total revenues.